axeluhl/sailing-analytics/wiki/tracking-app-api-v1-draft.md

 ### Request

     {
-        "timeStamp" : "14144158370000",
+        "timeStamp" : 14144158370000,
         "status" : "start"
     }

 **status** Either `start` or `stop`.

-## Send Location
+## Send Locations

 The main data sent by the app.

-### Path

-    /event/{event_id}/competitor/{competitor_id}/location

-### Verb

-    POST

-### Request

-    {
-        "timestamp" : "14144160080000",
-        "latitude" : "54.325246",
-        "longitude" : "10.148556",
-        "speed" : "3.61",
-        "course" : "258.11",
-    }

-**speed** Speed over ground in meters per second.

-**course** Heading in degrees.

-### Web Sockets

-Note that locations should be sent via web socket instead of HTTP POST in order to speed up communication.
-POST requests can be used as a fallback in case web sockets aren't available.

-## Bulk Upload Locations

 Locations should be sent live during an event.
-In case of missing network, locations are stored to the device and uploaded to the server later for analysis.
+In case of missing network, locations are stored to the device and uploaded in a FIFO order as soon as a connection is available.

-As this could be a lot of data, GZIP compression is a must.
-Bulk uploads should be chunked, e.g. per day or per 1,000 locations.
+GZIP compression is a must.
+Bulk uploads should be chunked, e.g. per 1,000 locations.

 ### Path

-    /event/{event_id}/competitor/{competitor_id}/location_bulk
+    /event/{event_id}/competitor/{competitor_id}/locations

 ### Verb